cl-model-languages/cl-prolog2/README.md

     (defclass prolog-process () ())
     (defgeneric send-rule (process rule callback))

-`send-rule` should send a single rule described in an S-exp, and receives the result.
-`callback` should be a function of single argument `stream`, which is connected to the process output.
+`send-rule` should send a single rule described in an S-exp, and receives the result.  `callback` should be a function of single argument `stream`, which is connected to the process output.
 This callback is called when the output reached an end-of-file, which happens when the Prolog process returns an answer.
-You can parse the result from the stream. *We don't provide a parser for Prolog output.* (at least at the moment.)
+You can parse the result from the stream. *We don't provide a parser for Prolog output* (at least at the moment) and *you must format the Prolog output properly in SEXP*.

 To continue for obtaining more answers, you should return from the fucntion normally.
 When no more answers are necessary, you should perform a local exit by `go`, `return-from` or `throw`.